Onset of intermittent octahedral patterns in spherical B\'enard convection: Bifurcation with pure modes

-When $c>0$ and $d_2<0$ the branching occurs off the $\alpha_-$ equilibrium.
-Let us denote by $\gamma$, $\tilde\gamma$ these equilibria.
+This branch is a supercritical {\it pitchfork}.
+If $c>0$ the branching occurs from an $\alpha_-$ equilibrium.
+It corresponds to a change of sign of the eigenvalue $\lambda_4^\alpha$ (Table \ref{vp_O(2)}). \\ Let us denote by $\gamma$, $\tilde\gamma$ these equilibria with isotropy $\D_4\oplus\ZZ2^c$.
 As $\mu_2$ is increased, they move closer to the invariant axes with cubic isotropy until they cross them at the value